HELLO, WE ARE

 Don’t Toss Objects in the Toilet

-Even small objects can damage and clog your pipes; this means that you should never throw cotton swabs, feminine hygiene products, and other small toiletries into the toilet.
-Only toilet paper and waste belong in those pipes.
+Even small items can damage or block your pipes, so never flush cotton swabs, feminine hygiene products, or other toiletries down the toilet — only toilet paper and human waste belong there.

 • What should I do if water leaks?

-To help minimise water damage to your property, it is advised to turn off your mains water supply at the stopcock.
-This is usually located under the kitchen sink.
+To reduce water damage to your home, it’s best to turn off the mains water supply at the stopcock, which is typically located under the kitchen sink.

 • How quickly can you get here?